 - SAM Photo Diagnosis: Developing an innovative diagnostic mobile app

-The State of Severe Malnutrition: A Platform for Coordination
+The State of Acute Malnutrition: A Platform for Coordination

-The State of Severe Malnutrition website will bring previous resources from the CMAM Forum and Coverage Monitoring Network together with global and country-level Nutridash data.
-In addition, this website will support our technical projects and the work of CORTASAM by providing a platform for communication and coordination about ongoing research and the use of emerging evidence.
+The State of Acute Malnutrition website brings previous resources from the CMAM Forum and Coverage Monitoring Network together with global and country-level Nutridash data.
+In addition, the site supports our technical projects and the work of CORTASAM by providing a platform for communication and coordination about ongoing research and the use of emerging evidence.